Free «Philosophy» Essay Paper

 This paper aims at analyzing two movies – Taxi Driver (1976) directed by Martin Scorsese and Red Rock West (1993) directed by John Dahl.
 These movies demonstrate the difficulties that main heroes who live on the edge experience in their lives.
 Taxi Driver is a psychological drama about the Vietnam War veteran, Travis Bickle, who experiences severe insomnia and mental disturbances.
 Travis finds a taxi driver job in New York in an attempt to earn some money and gain benefit out of his sleepless nights.
 However, this job does not bring him relief, but contributes even more to his unstable emotional condition.
 While driving cab, Travis meets several different people who play important role in his subsequent life.
 On the contrary, Red Rock West is a slightly different film that pictures the desperate state of the main hero, Michael, who tries to survive with five dollars in his pocket and gets into serious trouble in an attempt to find the way out of the situation.
 These movies share the same idea about the two men who try to change their joyless lives, but end in even more difficult situation instead.
 In this paper, I would like to trace the development of these two characters and explain what brought them to such ending.

 Taxi Driver is a drama of one man who gets involved into serious mess when he tries to find his place in this world and deserve happiness.
 Travis Bickle is an outcast who never learned to live a normal life after the Vietnam War.
 In New York, he desperately tries to find sense in the surrounding world, but fails to become a part of it.
 In the beginning of the movie, Travis states that he cannot sleep at night.
 This fact explains many odd things Travis does during the film that are hard to understand sometimes.
 His mental instability serves as the additional challenge in his life.
-Travis’s inability to build healthy relationships with other people makes him even more distant fom the society.
-Such loneliness and alienation turn Travis into a destructive and socially dangerous person.
+Travis’s inability to build healthy relationships with other people makes him even more distant from the society.
+Suchloneliness and alienation turn Travis into a destructive and socially dangerous person.

 However, when he meets Iris, a young prostitute, Travis makes an effort to look at the world outside himself.
 Somehow, Travis finds sympathy for Iris in himself, and this new feeling contradicts with his misanthropy and destructivity.
 While being rejected by Betsy, an employee of the Palatine presidential campaign headquarters, Travis becomes aggressive and angry.
 Nevertheless, his feeling towards Iris does not let him become a monster ready to kill others because of his inability to fit in this world.
 Travis’s character is full of contradictions, and that is what makes him so interesting for the audience.